How to Choose the Right Fitness Professional for You | Lifemoves

 Alfred Ball

-Practicing Kinesiologist | Certified Fascial Stretch Therapist | Clinical Pilates Instructor.
-He has worked in the health, fitness and rehabilitation industry for over 20 years.
-Alfred started Lifemoves in 2007 to provide exercise therapy and fitness programs for people with injuries, chronic diseases and disabilities.
+Practicing Kinesiologist | Certified Fascia Stretch Therapist | Clinical Pilates Instructor.
+Alfred has been a Kinesiologist since 1999.
+He started Lifemoves in 2007 to provide exercise therapy and fitness programs for people with injuries, chronic diseases and disabilities.
 His focus as a Kinesiologist is to empower and to guide people to learn to move with more strength, confidence and ease.
+He is an avid Lego and Star Wars fan.
+His other hobbires include writing, playing board games and being active outdoors.

 Click Here to Leave a Comment Below